circleci/circleci-docs/jekyll/_cci2/workflows.md

 ## Rerunning a Workflow from a Failed Job

-When you use workflows to orchestrate parts of your build, you increase your ability to respond to failures rapidly.
-Click the Workflows icon in the app and select a workflow to see the status of each job as shown in the next screenshot.
-Click the Rerun button and select From failed to restart only the failed job and continue the workflow.
-Only jobs *after* the failure will run, saving time and resources.
+When you use workflows, you increase your ability to rapidly respond to failures.
+To rerun a workflow from a failed job, click the **Workflows** icon in the app and select a workflow to see the status of each job.
+Click the **Rerun** button and select **From failed** to restart the workflow from the last failed job.

 ![CircleCI Workflows Page]({{ site.baseurl }}/assets/img/docs/workflow_detail.png)